giovannellilab/Geomosaic/docs/walkthrough.md

 ## Macro-organization of the folders

 To perform a suitable computation on our clusters, we should have proper organization of our folder.
 Here we propose a way to organize folders that was useful for our computations.
-It is based on the usage of one master folder, namely `gm_walkthrough`.
+It is based on the usage of one master folder, for instance `gm_walkthrough`.

 > ![folder_organization](assets/images/walkthrough/folder_organization.png)